department-for-transport/coffee-and-coding/All_materials/readme.md

 This folder contains all the individual folders of materials available in date order, with most recent first.
-Downgit links exist in some of them to facilitate downloading on indivodual folders/files without having to clone the entire repo.
+Downgit links exist in some of them to facilitate downloading of individual folders/files without having to clone the entire repo.